Super I/O and power supply card for Raspberry PI. 13 Ana/Digital/Pulse Inputs, 2 Ana Outs, 8 Digital 1A Outs, RS232, RS485, CAN, AHRS Read more

 Inputs cannot be connected to the 220V/110V either.
 They will accept a 0V to 5V signal (up to 15V max).
 To connect a switch or pushbutton, just connect one end to a digital input and the other end to the 5V out on the IO connector.

 Pledge $1 or more

 This will be your way to tell us that you think this is a worthwhile addition to the Raspberry PI and we thank you.
 Please also pass the word around you.Estimated delivery:

 Pledge $5 or more

 Receive personal email the day the product is commercially available.
 This is your way to jump the queue.Estimated delivery:

-One pre-production RIO board without navigation sensor (AHRS)Estimated delivery:Add $20 USD to ship outside the US
+One pre-production RIO board without navigation sensor (AHRS)Estimated delivery:Ships anywhere in the world

-One pre-production RIO board with navigation sensor (AHRS).Estimated delivery:Add $20 USD to ship outside the US
+One pre-production RIO board with navigation sensor (AHRS).Estimated delivery:Ships anywhere in the world

 - (30 days)